Sen. Chris Van Hollen says Abrego Garcia described being ‘traumatized’ at CECOT, has been moved to different detention center

 The White House said on social media Friday that Abrego Garcia is not and will “never” return to the United States.

-Salvadoran President Nayib Bukele similarly said in a Thursday night post on X, “Now that [Abrego Garcia has] been confirmed healthy, he gets the honor of staying in El Salvador’s custody,” Bukele said.
+Salvadoran President Nayib Bukele similarly said in a Thursday night post on X, “Now that [Abrego Garcia has] been confirmed healthy, he gets the honor of staying in El Salvador’s custody.”

 CNN’s Aditi Sangal, Tori B. Powell and Kit Maher contributed to this report.